 Countertops play both a practical and aesthetic role in your kitchen or bath.
 Because countertops are very frequently used, they must be hardy enough to endure your everyday wear and tear while still looking great.
 If you are considering replacing your kitchen or bathroom countertops, there are several things to consider before you engage in the process.
 The type of countertop you choose can make a major difference in the overall look of your kitchen or bath, so it’s extremely important your countertop replacement decision is carefully thought-out.

 It is almost impossible to complete a kitchen or bath remodel without replacing the countertops.
-Your Countertops and Cabinetry by Design countertop installer will take precise measurements of your existing countertops and bring them with you when you meet with one of our designers.
-With the designer's assistance, you will then determine which type of countertop you are interested in, whether granite, quartz, natural stone, or solid surface.
+Initially, you will take measurements of your existing countertops and bring them with you when you meet with one of our designers.
+With the designer's assistance, you will determine which type of countertop you are interested in, whether granite, quartz, natural stone, or solid surface.
 The designer will be able to give you a price estimate, based on the measurements you provide.
 Solid surface tends to be the least expensive of these four types of countertop materials, with the others varying in price depending on the specific color you choose.
-Ultimately though, your budget and look you want will govern your final choice of countertop material.
+Ultimately though, your budget and the look you want will govern your final choice of countertop material.

-You will also need to think about your current countertop material and how easily they can be replaced.
+You will also need to think about your current countertop material and how easily it can be replaced.
 Since laminate and solid-surface countertops screw into place, this makes them a bit easier to change out.
 Think about your current cabinets—if you are changing out a plastic laminate countertop for stone, you must ensure your floor and cabinets are able to support the additional weight.
 The plumbing in your kitchen or bath will also have an impact on your choice of countertop materials, as you may need to replace your sink and faucet as well.